 <3> Acute myeloid leukemia and related precursor neoplasms

-The 2001 WHO classification of myeloid neoplasms categorized AML arising de novo separately from AML evolving from antecedent MDS or MDS/MPN to better reflect the postulated distinct underlying leukemogenic mechanisms and prognoses (Jaffe et al, 2001).
+The 2001 WHO classification of myeloid neoplasms categorized AML arising de novo separately from AML evolving from antecedent MDS or MDS/MPN to better reflect the postulated distinct underlying leukemogenic mechanisms and prognoses (Jaffe et al., 2001).
 Whereas the latter (AML with multilineage dysplasia) is often associated with unfavorable cytogenetics, poor response to treatment, unfavorable prognosis, and genetic insults occurring over a lifetime (reflected by the increasing incidence with age), de novo AML typically is not associated with multilineage dysplasia, has a constant incidence throughout life, and is often associated with more favorable cytogenetic abnormalities, response to treatment, and prognosis.
 To better reflect the distinct clinical and biologic features of AML than the preceding morphology-based FAB classification, the 2001 WHO classification considered four major disease subgroups: 1) AML with recurrent genetic abnormalities; 2) AML with multilineage dysplasia; 3) AML and MDS, therapy-related; and 4) AML, not otherwise specified (NOS).
 Other significant changes in the 2001 WHO classification included a decrease in the blast percentage in the bone marrow or blood required to establish a diagnosis of AML from 30% to 20%.
-Furthermore, the presence of recurrent genetic abnormalities (t(8;21)(q22;q22), t(15;17)(q22;q12), and inv(16) (p13q22) or t(16;16)(p13;qi22)) was deemed diagnostic of AML irrespective of the percentage of blasts (Vardiman et al, 2002; Jaffe et al, 2001).
+Furthermore, the presence of recurrent genetic abnormalities (t(8;21)(q22;q22), t(15;17)(q22;q12), and inv(16) (p13q22) or t(16;16)(p13;qi22)) was deemed diagnostic of AML irrespective of the percentage of blasts (Vardiman et al., 2002; Jaffe et al., 2001).

-The subsequent 2008 WHO classification added three new entities within the category of AML with recurrent genetic abnormalities (AML with t(6;9)(p23;q34); AML with inv(3)(q21q26.2) or t(3;3)(q21;q26.2); AML (megakaryoblastic) with t(1;22)(p13;q13)) and two provisional entities (AML with mutated NPM1 and AML with CEBPA) (Swerdlow et al, 2008, Vardiman et al, 2009).
+The subsequent 2008 WHO classification added three new entities within the category of AML with recurrent genetic abnormalities (AML with t(6;9)(p23;q34); AML with inv(3)(q21q26.2) or t(3;3)(q21;q26.2); AML (megakaryoblastic) with t(1;22)(p13;q13)) and two provisional entities (AML with mutated NPM1 and AML with CEBPA) (Swerdlow et al., 2008, Vardiman et al., 2009).
 Additional diagnostic refinements were further specified for acute promyelocytic leukemia with t(15; 17)(q22; q12) and AML with 11q23 (MLL).
 Other changes included renaming AML with multilineage dysplasia to AML with myelodysplasia-related changes to include AML cases with an antecedent MDS or MPN/MDS, myelodysplasia-related cytogenetic abnormality, or with 50% or more dysplastic changes in two or myeloid cell lines.
 The therapy-related MDS/AML category was renamed to therapy-related myeloid neoplasms (t-MDS/AML) and eliminated the subcategories of alkylating agent/radiation-related and topoisomerase II inhibitor-related AML.
 Two additional new AML categories were added: 1) myeloid proliferations related to Down syndrome to include Down syndrome-related transient abnormal myelopoiesis, MDS, and AML and 2) blastic plasmacytic dendritic cell neoplasms.
-The complete list of AML and related myeloid precursors included in the 2008 WHO classification with an associated ICD-O-3 code are specified in Table 1.
+The complete list of AML and related myeloid precursors included in the 2008 WHO classification with an associated ICD-O-3 code are specified in Table 38-1.

-[insert Table 1 here]
+[insert Table 38-1 here]